-We reviewed the practice's safeguarding policy and procedures in place for child protection and safeguarding vulnerable adults using the service.
+We reviewed the practice's safeguarding policy and procedures in place for safeguarding children and vulnerable adults using the service.
 They included the contact details for the local authority's safeguarding team, social services and other relevant agencies.
-The practice manager was the lead for safeguarding.
-All staff were trained to level two in respect of safeguarding children.
+A partner was the lead for safeguarding.
 The lead role included providing support and advice to staff and overseeing the safeguarding procedures within the practice.
-We saw that all staff had received safeguarding training in vulnerable adults and children within the previous 12 months.
+We saw that all staff had received safeguarding training in vulnerable adults and children within the last 18 months.
 Staff we spoke with demonstrated their awareness of the signs and symptoms of abuse and neglect.
-They were also aware of the procedures they needed to follow to address safeguarding concerns and were confident that if they raised any concerns they would be followed up appropriately by the practice manager.
+They were also aware of the procedures they needed to follow to address safeguarding concerns and were confident that if they raised any concerns they would be followed up appropriately by the partners.

-The dentists told us that they all routinely used a rubber dam when providing root canal treatment to patients.
+The partner told us that they all routinely used a rubber dam when providing root canal treatment to patients.
 The dentists who used a rubber dam were following the guidance issued by the British Endodontic Society.
 A rubber dam is a small square sheet of latex (or other similar material if a patient is latex sensitive) used to isolate the tooth operating field to increase the efficacy of the treatment and protect the patient.

-The dentists told us that they completed patients' dental care records in accordance with the Faculty of General Dental Practice (FGDP) guidance - part of the Royal College of Surgeons that aims to promote excellent standards in primary dental care.
+The partner told us that they completed patients' dental records in accordance with the Faculty of General Dental Practice (FGDP) guidance - part of the Royal College of Surgeons that aims to promote excellent standards in primary dental care.
 For example, it was evident from the patients' dental records and record keeping audits we were shown that they recorded that patients' medical histories had been up dated prior to each treatment; soft tissue examinations, diagnosis and consent in addition to other information such as alerts generated by the dentist to remind them that a patient had a condition which required additional care and advice.